owenkip13/SQL-Projects-/README.md

 This project focuses on performing exploratory data analysis (EDA) using MySQL.
 The primary objective was to clean and prepare the dataset, followed by in-depth analysis to extract meaningful insights.
 The project demonstrates how MySQL can be leveraged for comprehensive data analysis, including data import, transformation, and querying.

 ### Project Features
-- **Data Import:**: Imported a clean, complex dataset from previous MySQL Data Cleaning Project into MySQL for analysis.
+- **Data Import**: Imported a clean, complex dataset from previous MySQL Data Cleaning Project into MySQL for analysis.
 - **Exploratory Analysis**: Used SQL queries to perform descriptive statistics, identify trends, and uncover patterns within the data.
 - **Result Interpretation**: Analyzed the results to derive actionable insights that can inform decision-making.